Recras/tinymce-ace-plugin/README.md

     toolbar: "insertfile undo redo | styleselect | bold italic | alignleft aligncenter alignright alignjustify | bullist numlist outdent indent | link image ace"
 });
 ```

-Non-minified version included with some comments.
-Edit this to alter the Ace Editor options and save to plugin.min.js.

-I have included a version that works with the fantastic [JS Beautifier](https://github.com/beautify-web/js-beautify), just use ace_beautify instead.